Government & Customer Service Agencies

 While practically any worker may be threatened with workplace violence, the Occupational Safety & Health Administration (OSHA) reports that employees of government and customer service agencies may be in particular need of the type of specialized training offered by 2 The Rescue.
 OSHA notes that public service workers, customer service agents and those who exchange money with the public are among those who are higher risk.
 Their dangers are not uncommon.
 Per OSHA, nearly two million American workers report having been victims of workplace violence each year, while many more cases go unreported.

-Client specific for adaptation to the specific needs of your organization, these seminars and scenario-based training from 2 The Rescue promote effective employee skills to improve situational security.
-They also enhance personnel safety when dealing with agitated or unmanageable individuals or groups in office settings, public forums and street environments.
-Approved by Michigan State Tax Commission (STC), Michigan Commission on Law Enforcement Standards (MCOLES) and Michigan EMS Continuing Education, these comprehensive courses explore proven techniques of awareness and recognition that emphasize de-escalation, avoidance over confrontation and how to respond.
-Courses can be taken individually or in combination.
+Client specific for adaptation to the specific needs of your organization, these seminars and scenario-based training from 2 The Rescue promote effective employee skills to improve situational security and enhance personnel safety when dealing with agitated or unmanageable individuals or groups in office settings, public forums and street environments.

 Effective communication skills are essential to one’s success in a customer service oriented profession.
 This seminar and scenario based training is designed to improve customer relations while increasing employee safety by teaching the skills, principles and techniques for safe and effective communication.
 Attendees will learn the proper stance and positioning and develop their skills for interpreting verbal and nonverbal indicators of potential physical, environmental and terrorist violence as well as efficient and effective de-escalation principals.